plausible/docs/docs/compare-stats.md

 ### Previous period

 This is the default comparison mode.
 Your primary date range will be compared to the same amount of time in the period before it.
-If you select "Last 7 days" as your primary date range, the stats are compared to the previous seven days before it.
+If you select "**Last 7 days**" as your primary date range, the stats are compared to the previous seven days before it.

 ### Year over year

 Your primary date range will be compared to the same period of the previous calendar year.
-If you select January 1st to January 7th 2023 as your primary date range and choose ""**Match exact date**", a comparison to January 1st to January 7th 2022 will be shown.
+If you select January 1st to January 7th 2023 as your primary date range and choose "**Match exact date**", a comparison to January 1st to January 7th 2022 will be shown.

 ### Custom period